jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 Snaps are an attempt to create a similar concept to modern App Stores on mobile devices.
 They allow for updating packages in place and the packages contain all needed dependencies.
 This is a different focus from simple package managers like APT and RPM.
 In addition, you can "package" existing applications into Snaps and or distribute them via a Snap account to devices and then instantly download them on another machine that supports snaps.
 Currently, Ubuntu distributions are the only Linux distros that have Snappy installed by default.

-Snaps, similar to the appstore concept, allows you to:
+Snaps, similar to the App Store concept, allows you to:

 * Simple to package leveraging your existing tools
 * Automatic updates for everyone